I'll Cast a Shadow

 "I'll Cast a Shadow" is a song by American heavy metal band Pantera from their 2000 album Reinventing the Steel, and is the final track on the album.
 The song is the final single to be released by the group before their breakup until their reformation in 2022, and also the last single to feature guitarist Dimebag Darrell and drummer Vinnie Paul before their deaths in 2004 and 2018 respectively.
-Is about the influence the band had on the heavy metal genre.
+The song is about the influence the band had on the heavy metal genre.